 It isn’t what you eat the night before the race but the week before.

-You want to be eating foods that are not empty calories such as candy and soda but that are going to give you the most bang for your buck come race day.
+You want to be eating foods that are not empty calories.
+For example, candy and soda.

 The Big Race